 - How consistent is the progress?

-Collecting different data helps professionals identify areas that need more support, understand which approach is working, and adjust strategies to ensure the therapy remains effective and individualised.
+Collecting different data helps professionals identify areas that need support, understand which approach is working, and adjust strategies to ensure approaches remain effective and individualised.

 Support is always evidence-based, which is a major reason parents often explore the question, “What is ABA therapy?”